jneurock/rocky-codes/src/content/posts/sometimes-function-follows-form.md

 always remember try to remember 2 things:
 1. Inspiration is a great motivator.
 2. Resistance is helpful.
 It tells us to take a break and gain understanding.

+The resistance I felt was the idea of trying to force myself to write a bunch of content first.
+My natural tendency was to focus on lots of little design touches and I had to stop and really think about what was happening to have a realization.